 Alexander Waters is a sociologist at the Centre for Global Research at RMIT University.
 Tutoring and guest lecturing in Global Political Economy, Global Governance and International Law, and The Urban Age, he serves as Oceania Regional editor of Interface: a journal for and about social movements.

-My doctoral thesis research focuses on three social movements; the Climate Justice Movement which I’ve written about here, the Podemos Movement-Party which I’ve written about here and the Black Lives Matter Movement.
+Alexander’s doctoral thesis (currently pending final submission) focuses on three social movements; the Climate Justice Movement in Australia, the Podemos Movement-Party in Spain and the Black Lives Matter Movement in the United States.